rebcabin/masr/specs.md

-Visual Studio Code can maintain Table of Contents and section numbers via an extension called MarkdownForAll.
-Install it.
-To rebuild the Table of Contents and section numbers in `specs.md`:
+Visual Studio Code can maintain Table of Contents and section numbers via an extension called `MarkdownForAll.` Install it.
+To rebuild the
+Table of Contents and section numbers in
+`specs.md`:

 1. Run `md4code.awk` as shown above.

 2. Open or revert `specs.md` in Visual Studio
    Code.

-3. Cmd-Shift-P, "Add or Update Section Numbers."
+3. Position the cursor at the top of `specs.md`, then `Cmd-Shift-P`, "Add or Update Section Numbers."

-4. Position the cursor at the top of `specs.md`, then Cmd-Shift-P, "Create Table of Contents."
+4. Position the cursor at the top of `specs.md`, then `Cmd-Shift-P`, "Create Table of
+   Contents."

 5. Save `specs.md` from Visual Studio Code.

-6. git commit `specs.mf` and git push it.
+6. `git commit` `specs.mf` and `git push` it.

+The Markdown viewer in Visual Studio Code is
+_not_ adequate for reading this file.
+It jumps around too much and sometimes gets stuck.
+We recommend the Markdown viewer in PyCharm or CLion or other products from JetBrains.

-In case of emergency, you might synchronize `specs.clj` from `specs.md`:
+In case of emergency _only_, you might rebuild `specs.clj` from `specs.md`: